esphome/esphome-docs/components/lvgl.rst

 - **layout** (*Optional*, string): ``FLEX``, ``GRID`` or ``NONE``.
 Same configuration option as at the main component.
 - **flex_flow** (*Optional*, string): Option for ``FLEX`` layout, similar configuration as at the main component.
 - **widgets** (*Optional*, list): A list of LVGL widgets to be drawn as children of this widget.
 Same configuration option as at the main component.
 - **state** (*Optional*, string): Widgets or their (sub)parts can have have states, which support separate styling.
 These state styles inherit from theme, but can be locally overriden withing style definitions or locally set.
-The state itself can be can be changed by interacting with the widget itself, or :ref:`programatically <lvgl-objupd-act>` with ``lvgl.obj.update`` action.
+The state itself can be can be changed by interacting with the widget itself, or :ref:`programatically <lvgl-objupd-act>` with ``lvgl.widget.update`` action.
 Can be one of:
     - ``default``: Normal, released state
     - ``disabled``: Disabled state (also usable with :ref:`shorthand <lvgl-objupd-shorthands>` actions ``lvgl.widget.enable`` and ``lvgl.widget.disable``)
     - ``pressed``: Being pressed